 1. Carnivals & Guitars—Jorge Renan (late 50s/early 60s)

-I began listening to this album of Jorge Renan, an Ecuadorian guitarist, at a very young age.
+I began listening to this album of Jorge Renan, an Ecuadorian guitarist, at a very young age--maybe as young as two!
 Since it has been a part of my life for so long, I’ve always wanted to do a project highlighting some of its musical influence.
 The track below, “El Trompito” written by Guillermo Toro, is one that I recall fondly.
 I love the exuberance and spirit of the music as well as the intimate, guitar combo, sound.

-I was introduced to this group from Barbados as a child and it was my first exposure to Bajan calypso.
-The rhythms and spirit of these recordings captivated me, as well as the rather unusual and risqué lyrics.
+I was introduced to this group from Barbados as a child when I traveled there with my parents.
+It was my first exposure to Bajan calypso.
+The rhythms and spirit of these recordings captivated me.
 Their frequent use of “spouge” (a uniquely Barbadian form of calypso using a dotted rhythm and an ever present cowbell), was something new to me.
 This song, “Sandra (Let Her Whine)”, is a perfect example of their sound.